RumyanaA/Economy/README.md

 * Happiness:
 * * Happiness is in range between 0 and 100;
 * * range 60-100 no chance to leave current factory. //in future: possibility to promote to higher class of society
-* * range 30-60 means normal - no negative or positive effects
+* * range 30-60 means normal - no negative or positive effects -- 10% chance to leave work
-* * range 1-30 decrease in productivity (defined in productivity section)
+* * range 1-30 decrease in productivity (defined in productivity section) -- 50+% chance to leave work
 * * 0 happiness means the pop dies;
 * Productivity(related to happiness):
 * * If happiness is below 30, productivity is 0.5